mykeels/x-microfrontends/README.md

 To enhance the above, the [explore app](https://github.com/mykeels/x-microfrontends/blob/master/mf-explore/config-overrides.js#L20-L22) could

 - expose a route-level slot that targets `/explore`, that the chassis can navigate to, - passing the `query` as a route search param..

+### 4. Clean up this README

+Oh man, I wrote this in a few sleep-deprived hours, so this could use some work.
+Send help!

 ## License